Golconda diamonds: Popular culture

-Legends
+Legends and folklore

 According to a popular legend, the Koh-i-Noor should only be possessed by a female and will bring bad luck to a male.
 Alauddin Khalji, who obtained it from the Kakatiya dynasty, was murdered by his slave.
 Nader Shah, who looted the Koh-i-Noor from the Mughals and gave it its current name, was assassinated.
 Shuja Shah Durrani was overthrown by his predecessor and went into exile.
-Ranjit Singh died of a heart attack and when the diamond passed to the East India Company, it was passed on to Queen Victoria, after which it was successively mounted in the crowns of Queen Alexandra, Queen Mary and Queen Elizabeth the Queen Mother.
-The latter crown is on public display along with the other Crown Jewels in the Jewel House at the Tower of London.
+Ranjit Singh died of a heart attack and when the diamond passed to the East India Company, it was passed on to Queen Victoria, after which it was successively mounted in the crowns of Queen Alexandra, Queen Mary, and Queen Elizabeth the Queen Mother.
+The latter crown, along with the other Crown Jewels, is on public display in the Jewel House at the Tower of London.

 Accounts of ill fortune and curses are also associated with the Hope Diamond; Tavernier, who took the stone to Paris, was "torn to pieces by wild dogs" in Constantinople.
 Louis XIV gave it to Madame de Montespan, whom later he abandoned.
 Sultan Hamid of Turkey gave it to Abu Sabir to "polish" but Sabir was later imprisoned and tortured.
 An article entitled "Hope Diamond Has Brought Trouble To All Who Have Owned It" appeared in The Washington Post in 1908.

 According to legend, the Regent Diamond was discovered between 1698 and 1701 at Kollur Mine.
 A slave worker who found the diamond smuggled it out by hiding it deep inside a self-inflicted cut.
 The slave wanted to escape from India with the diamond so he contacted the captain of a British ship.
 The slave and the captain agreed to share equally in the proceeds from the diamond's sale in exchange for safe passage.
 Later, the captain stole the diamond, killed the slave, and sold the diamond to an Indian merchant named Jamchand.
-Jamchand allegedly sold it to Thomas Pitt, who in turn sold it to Philippe d’Orléans.
+Jamchand supposedly sold it to Thomas Pitt, who in turn sold it to Philippe d'Orléans.

-According to pervasive folklore narrated by Marco Polo about his 13th-century visits to the Golconda region, the diamond valley was replete with venomous snakes, making it dangerous to obtain the diamonds.
+According to pervasive folklore narrated by Marco Polo about his 13th-century visits to the Golconda region, the diamond valley was replete with venomous snakes, making obtaining the diamonds dangerous.
 The diamond traders took a herd of cattle to the hilltop near the valley.
-After slaughtering the cattle, the cow flesh was catapulted towards the diamond valley and became stuck to the precious stones, which were picked by eagles and vultures that carried the conglomeration to their nests to feed.
+After slaughtering the cattle, they catapulted cow flesh towards the diamond valley; the flesh became stuck to the diamonds, which were picked up by eagles and vultures that carried the cow flesh to their nests to eat.
 The stones remained after the birds consumed the flesh, allowing the stones to be tracked and collected by the local merchants' workers.
 According to Jean R. Brink, who wrote Renaissance Culture in Context: Theory and Practice (2017), this legend is repeated in many mediaeval Arabic and Chinese literary works.
 It was also repeated by Marco Polo, who visited the region's capital Warangal but did not visit the mining sites.